slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Web3

+2022-03-14

+- The quest for blockchain use cases continues.

 ### Are all world leaders psychopathic?

 2022-03-07